-All four of have contributed to the men’s heavyweight varsity eight this year as part of an exceptional talent pipeline from the United Kingdom.
+All four have contributed to the men’s heavyweight varsity eight this year as part of an exceptional talent pipeline from the United Kingdom.

-“There’s a lot of interest in coming to the United States because they’re excited to row at a very high level in college and it is also tied very close to a great academic experience,” said head coach Greg Hughes ’96.
+“There’s a lot of interest in coming to the United States because they’re excited to row at a very high level in college, and it is also tied very close to a great academic experience,” said head coach Greg Hughes ’96.

 Livingstone had already applied to read philosophy at several U.K. universities when he met with U.S. coaches at the end of his junior year in high school.
 “The opportunity to literally and literarily broaden my horizons was too large to pass up,” he said.

-“The guys were performing at the highest standard on the water but then also performing to an equivalent standard in the classroom and holding each other to that standard,” he said.
+While on his official recruiting visit, Bewicke-Copley was struck by how engaged Princeton athletes were in every aspect of their collegiate careers.
+“The guys were performing at the highest standard on the water, but then also performing to an equivalent standard in the classroom and holding each other to that standard,” he said.

-Bewicke-Copley and Lawrie said they were attracted to the liberal arts system at Princeton, which gives students more time to decide on an area of study than in the U.K.
+Bewicke-Copley and Lawrie said they were attracted to the liberal-arts system at Princeton, which gives students more time to decide on an area of study than in the U.K.

 On the water, some things were different as well.

 Lawrie pointed out differences in the language used on the water — in the U.S., coxswains say “weigh enough” to direct rowers to stop rowing, whereas British coxswains say “easy there” — as well as in the more professional coach-athlete relationship in the U.S.